VladyslavStashkevych/WebApplicationProject/README.md

 <h4>Cosmetic changes</h4>
 -Now every page has its own title "Action - List".
 -Blue "Update" button is now green "Edit".
--"Purchase Name" was changed to "Expense", "Cost" to "Amount".
+-"My Borrowed Items" is now "Borrowed Items", "My expenses List" - "My Expenses List", "Purchase Name" was changed to "Expense", "Cost" to "Amount".
 -Blue "Create new Item" button is now dark-outlined "Add new Item" button. it also fills with grey color, when mouse is on this button.
 -"Edit" and "Delete" button have now equal size, normal space in-beetween and rounded shape.